 Why?
 Because very optimistic entrepreneur needs a dose of reality now and then.
 Cold statistics like these are not intended to discourage entrepreneurs, but to encourage them to work smarter and harder.

 Think of any big business.
 They all started with little investment.
 Its important for any business to understand how it will benefit people and will it be able to satisfy their needs and demands.
-Every business has its own target group of people and it should be kept in mind that business model is successful only when your product or service sells in the market and achieves a desired goal.
+Every business has its target group of people and it should be kept in mind that the business model is successful only when your product or service sells in the market and achieves the desired goal.